-Novice users can visualize the status of HV on each GEM and cathode in the RTPC HV GUI, but don't have access to to turn ON and OFF the individual channel.
-There are "All ON" and "All OFF" bottom on top (and also under menu option) to turn on and off all channels.
-HV powering sequence is within "All ON" bottom so it starts powering up starting from Cathode to the GEM3 Out.
-I takes about 1 minutes to see all of them ramping up.
-Status of each channel is visulized on the GUI.
-There is no powering down sequence, so all the channels starts ramping down at once by "All OFF".
+Novice GUI shows the status of the GEMs and cathode HV of the RTPC, but doesn't show the turn ON and OFF option for the individual channel.
+There are "All ON" and "All OFF" bottom on top (and also under menu option) to turn all channels ON/OFF.
+HV powering sequence is within the "All ON" bottom, so clicking it starts powering on sequence from Cathode to the GEM3 Out.
+It takes about 1 minutes to see the "ramping up" status in all the channels.
+"All OFF" doesn't have powering down sequence, so all the channels starts ramping down at once when "All OFF" is clicked.